trumpowppc/trumpow/README.md

 ## Frequently Asked Questions ❓

-Do you have a question regarding Trumpow?
+Do you have a question regarding TrumPOW?
 An answer is perhaps already in the [FAQ](doc/FAQ.md) or the [Q&A section](https://github.com/trumpowppc/trumpow/discussions/categories/q-a) of the discussion board!

 ## License ⚖️
 TrumPOW is released under the terms of the MIT license.
 See